jiraguha/vault-ui/docs/usage.md

 ## Introduction

-This guide explains how to use the AWS Parameter Store UI to manage your application parameters in AWS Systems Manager Parameter Store.
+This guide explains how to use the Vault UI to manage your application parameters in AWS Systems Manager Parameter Store.

 ## Getting Started